Why Therapy?

 Challenges with Daily Living

 When adverse life experiences happen to you, the ability to take care of yourself in daily life can become demanding.
 It might be difficult to hold down a job or even take a shower and brush your teeth.
 Much of your day can either feel like it will never end, or you discover you have zoned out and have no idea what you even did.
-Various medical problems may develop including chronic pain, fatigue, autoimmune, cardio vascular, and many others that add to the burden of getting through the day.
-The idea of therapy might just feel like “one more thing” you have to do and have no energy to do it with.
-With a trauma informed therapist on your team, you can begin to heal in a way that you may not expect possible right now.
+Various medical problems may develop, including chronic pain, fatigue, autoimmune disorders, cardiovascular issues, and many others, adding to the burden of getting through the day.
+The idea of therapy might feel like “one more thing” you have to do, and you have no energy to do it with.
+With a trauma-informed therapist on your team, you can begin to heal in a way that you may not expect possible right now.
 Counseling could lead to improved health, a lightening of weight off your shoulders, and clarity of mind.

 Wondering why your mood changes all the time?